Victoria-Musyoka/RECORD-KEEPING/record-keeping-server/README.md

  the user is able to make styling ideas to the project using the css

  -RUBY for the backend
+enables the user to run the program with less hassle.

  -REACT for the frontend